per-garden/webapp/README.md

  - `rake npm:deploy` copies components and assets to the required backend locations

- - `rake npm:undeploy` cleares backend locations of frontend assets and components.
+ - `rake npm:undeploy` clears backend locations of frontend assets and components.
 File names will vary between npm builds, so use this command to remove obsolete files, before deploying new frontend.

 # Usage